Respecting your Privacy and the Australian Privacy Principles effective 1 July 2020

-In line with modern business practices common to many financial institutions, and pursuant to your specific needs (such as where you have a financial adviser) we may disclose your personal information to the organisations described below.
-Where your personal information is disclosed we will seek to ensure that the information is held, used or disclosed consistent with the Australian Privacy Principles, any other applicable privacy laws and codes.
+In line with modern business practices common to many financial institutions, and pursuant to your specific needs (such as, for example, where you have a financial adviser) we may disclose your personal information to the organisations described below.
+Where your personal information is disclosed to another person or organisation, we will take reasonable steps to satisfy ourselves that:

 Your personal information may also be disclosed to other organisations involved in our normal business practices (such as securitisation) and used in connection with such purposes as outlined above.

 We exchange credit-related information for the purposes of assessing your application for finance and managing that finance.
 If you propose to be a guarantor, one of our checks may involve obtaining a report from a credit report body about you.

 This credit-related information may be held by us in electronic form on our secure servers and may also be held in paper form.
 We may use cloud storage to store the credit-related information we hold about you.
 The cloud storage and the IT servers may be located outside Australia.

 When we obtain credit eligibility information from a credit reporting body about you, we may also seek publicly available information and information about any serious credit infringement that you may have committed.

 The law requires us to advise you of ‘notifiable matters’ in relation to how we may use your credit- related information.
 You may request to have these notifiable matters (and this policy) provided to you in an alternative form.